jkeneda/business-math/Graphing Tools/examples.md

 ### Chart.js

 For more interactive or animated charts, we can use Chart.js.
-These plots are nice for discrete data sets.
+These plots are nice. especially for discrete data sets.
 When plotting functions, users can hover over the specified data points to get more information, but the equation labels aren't especially pretty.
-Chart.js is something I used in [probability distributions](../1324/5-1-probability-distributions.html) to get a bar graph representing the distribution of certain dice rolls.
-It's more flexible than desmos, but it's also much harder to use.
+Chart.js is something I used in [probability distributions](../1324/5-1-probability-distributions.html) and (my favorite) the [central limit theorem](../Stats/central-limit-theorem.html) example to get a bar graph representing the distribution of certain dice rolls.
+This option is more flexible than desmos, but it's also much harder to configure/use.

 About the code: the html here just puts the space for the graph on the page - it's the javascript in examples.js that actually makes the data and builds the plot.
 So you'll have to check out the corresponding examples.js file or check out the [Chart.js documentation](https://www.chartjs.org/) for more info on making these plots.